OpenEvalProject/evals/manuscripts/elife-70619/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/70619/elife-70619-fig7-v2.jpg)

-**Figure 7.:** 1G37 impairs the elongation cycle of protein synthesis in bacteria.A cloverleaf structure of tRNA, showing the position of m1G37 in red.
+**Figure 7.:** A cloverleaf structure of tRNA, showing the position of m1G37 in red.
 Loss of m1G37 reduces aminoacylation, lowering levels of aa-tRNAs at the ribosome A site, stalling the ribosome, and activating programmatic changes in gene expression similar to those induced by the bacterial stringent response upon RelA sensing of uncharged tRNA and synthesis of ppGpp.
 Ribosome stalling at the A site is prolonged if the m1G37-deficient aa-tRNA is delayed in peptide-bond formation, leading to ribosome collision.
 Even if the m1G37-deficient tRNA manages to enter the A site and participates in peptide-bond formation, it would promote +1 frameshifting during translocation from the A site to the P site and during occupancy within the P site, while also destabilizing the P site structure and possibly falling off from the P site to prematurely terminate protein synthesis.
 Accumulation of these defects ultimately collapses the entire elongation cycle and leads to cell death.

 An important finding of this work is that ribosome stalling in m1G37 deficiency is primarily driven by loss of aminoacylation of affected tRNAs, which is shown in enzyme-based kinetic assays for all isoacceptors examined, and in cell-based acid-urea assays for tRNAPro(UGG) and tRNAArg(CCG), two major TrmD-dependent species in bacteria.
 While the loss of aminoacylation in m1G37 deficiency is not due to the loss of ProRS or ArgRS in cells, it can be restored by over-expression of either enzyme, which improves cell viability.
 These results clearly demonstrate that the loss of aminoacylation in m1G37 deficiency, and consequently the accumulation of uncharged tRNAs, is the underlying basis of ribosome stalling that induces significant changes in gene expression.
 Direct changes include up-regulation of the leuABCD and ilvGMEDA operons.
 Indirect changes include hundreds of genes that are activated and similar to those in the bacterial stringent response – the central bacterial response to nutrient starvation upon RelA sensing of uncharged tRNAs binding to the A site of translating ribosomes.
 These changes certainly make sense given that we see higher levels of deacylated tRNAs accumulating in m1G37 deficiency and that the binding of deacylated tRNA to the A site is known to induce (p)ppGpp synthesis by RelA on the ribosome.
 We did not test the role of RelA in the indirect changes in gene expression in m1G37 deficiency, because the trmD-deg and trmD-KO (trm5–) cells are already substantially compromised in cell viability and the deletion of relA is expected to further reduce viability.
 Another confounding factor is that E. coli contains two genes responsible for ppGpp synthesis: relA and spoT, which have overlapping functions.
 Upon relA deletion, the protein product of spoT can still synthesize ppGpp in response to some of the metabolic changes that are observed here.
 Nonetheless, the changes in gene expression in trmD deficiency largely parallel with those observed during the stringent response, consistent with the notion that the loss of aminoacylation in m1G37 deficiency activates the stringent response.